+INCL 6085 New Frontiers in Clinical

+Research 1

+INCL 6056 Clinical Research Protocol

+Development 2

 INCL 6007 Gender Consideration in Clinical

 Research 1

 INCL 6045 Introduction to Bioinformatics

 and Medical Genomics 1

 The post-doctoral master program is designed to meet the need for formal academic training in quantitative, qualitative, and other methodological principles of clinical research, including patient-oriented research, epidemiologic and behavioral studies, outcomes research, and health services research.
 Graduates of the postdoctoral program will be trained to plan original clinical research with adequate sample size, sampling methods, well-defined diagnostic criteria, and effective control of confounding variables.
 The post-doctoral master program consists of a two-year competency-based curriculum with two major components: didactic courses and a mentored research project (research component).